Crawley railway station: History

 The single track branch line of the London Brighton and South Coast Railway between Three Bridges and Horsham was opened on 14 February 1848.
 Crawley and Faygate were intermediate stations, each with two platforms to enable trains to pass.
 The line was doubled throughout during 1862 to coincide with the extension of the railway from Horsham to the Arun Valley.

 The first Crawley station was situated immediately adjacent to the main High Street, with station buildings on the north side of the railway line.

 With the continued development of the New Town during the 1950s and 1960s it soon became clear that the station was too small, and a new station building was opened 28 July 1968 at the current site.
 The new station was funded by a six-storey commercial development above the new British Rail station.
 The original station buildings were demolished in August 1968, but the platforms still survive.

 A planning application was approved on 16 August 2016 for the demolition and redevelopment of the station buildings to include residential apartments, retail space and multi-storey car parking.

+The main concourse and ticket office closed for redevelopment in December 2021.
+The redevelopment of the main concourse and ticket office was completed in November 2022 and the new concourse opened to the public on 22 November 2022.
+The new concourse used empty space from sections of the lower floors of the abandoned office block, however the rest of the former office block remains derelict.

 In 2020, an accessible footbridge with lifts was installed.
 It was due to open by autumn 2020.